KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Carousel by shbatm](https://github.com/shbatm/MMM-Carousel)

+1. Recommendation: Replace eslintrc by new flat config.
-1. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CECControl by nischi](https://github.com/nischi/MMM-CECControl)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-CECControl.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Census by mykle1](https://github.com/mykle1/MMM-Census)